BY ELIZABETH INCHBALD

 "Rescuing “Lovers’ Vows” from near oblivion is surely the company’s greatest achievement to date." - Celia Wren, Washington Post

-"Lovers’ Vows is better than most romantic comedies on screen these days, and we can all thank director Kerry McGee for that." - Kelly McCorkendale, DC Theatre Scene
+"Lovers’ Vows is better than most romantic comedies on screen these days" - Kelly McCorkendale, DC Theatre Scene

 comedy of manners that's enhanced by some sharp performances all around.
 “A" - Roger Catlin, Broadway World